Anaesthesia means "loss of sensation". Medications that cause anaesthesia are called anaesthetics.

 - any risks or side effects associated with different types of anaesthetic

-Anaesthetics consist of a number of medications that can cause side effects in some people.
-Your anaesthetist will tell you about any side effects you may experience after having a specific type of anaesthetic, and measures that will be taken to reduce these.
+Anaesthetics consist of many medications that can cause side effects in some people.
+Your anaesthetist will tell you about any side effects you may experience.
+They'll also explain what measures will be taken to reduce these side effects.

 - feeling cold or shivering

 - difficulty passing urine

 The side effects of anaesthetic don't usually last very long and, if necessary, some of them can be treated.

 Tell the healthcare professionals treating you if you experience any side effects.
 You should also tell them if you're in pain after your procedure.

 In recent years, having anaesthesia has become very safe.
 Advances in equipment, medication and training mean serious problems are rare.